S-Ashcroft/S-Ashcroft.github.io/FAQ.md

 We've brought together all those rules that took us years to learn, and have compiled them into one comprehensive, useful resource.
 For you.

-You can sign up to be the first to hear about the book launch [here]() ADD LINK, and you can get extra tips and tricks from our [Twitter](https://twitter.com/_LabReport) and [Facebook](https://facebook.com/LabReport.Org) accounts.
+You can sign up to be the first to hear about the book launch [here](https://labreport.org/launch-day-subscribe/), and you can get extra tips and tricks from our [Twitter](https://twitter.com/_LabReport) and [Facebook](https://facebook.com/LabReport.Org) accounts.